andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_06_QA_Checks.rst

 Overview
 ********

-When preprocessing the data, checking the files before and after each step will give you a sense of whether everything ran without error, or if there is something you need to double-check or redo.
+When preprocessing the data, a good habit is to examine the images before and after each step to determine whether everything ran without error, or if instead there is something you need to double-check or redo.
 We will first use the buttons on the left side of the CONN GUI to examine the output of some preprocessing steps, and then use the ``QA Plots`` button in the bottom left of the CONN GUI to create a comprehensive QA report.

 Revisiting the Structural and Functional Tabs
 *********************************************

 Once the preprocessing has finished, click on the Structural tab again.
-You will notice that the anatomical image looks different; it has in fact been skull-stripped, resampled to 1mm^3 resolution, and normalized to match the MNI template.
-Scroll through the different views to make sure that sure that the brain looks standardized.
+You will notice that the anatomical image looks different; in fact it has been skull-stripped, resampled to 1mm^3 resolution, and normalized to match the MNI template.
+Scroll through the different views to make sure that sure that the brain looks as though it has been normalized properly.
+It may take some time to develop a feeling for what a properly normalized brain looks like, but in general the brain should now look like it has a normal size and shape; any irregularities, such as an abnormally long or small brain, for example, should be smoothed out.

+We can examine the image more in-depth by using some of the viewer options.
 If you click on the ``-structural tools:`` menu and select ``Slice viewer with MNI boundaries (QA_NORM)``, you will see the outlines of the MNI template traced in yellow on top of the anatomical image.
 Observe how the yellow lines roughly outline the boundary between the white matter and the grey matter of the anatomical image.
 The normalization won't be perfect, but the general outlines should match up.

 .. figure:: 06_Anatomical_MNI.png

 Clicking on the Functional tab reveals a similar change - the functional data have now been fully preprocessed, which has included normalization and smoothing.
-Clicking on the ``-functional tools:`` menu and selecting the ``Slice viewer with MNI boundaries (QA_NORM)`` will also show a yellow line dividing the white and grey matter.
+Clicking on the ``-functional tools:`` menu and selecting the ``Slice viewer with MNI boundaries (QA_NORM)``, as with the anatomical image, will show a yellow line dividing the white and grey matter.
 The general outline of the MNI template should also encompass the functional image.
 If both the anatomical and functional data are aligned with the MNI template, this indicates that the preprocessing was successful.

 .. figure:: 06_Functional_MNI.png